igorlogius/igorlogius/FAQ.md

 ### Why is addon X not hosted on AMO?

-That depends a bit on the addon.
 The two main reason could be

-1. The addon does not fully comply with the AMO's Terms of Service and is therefor simply not hostable there.
-I generally try to remember and put a  signed XPI's into the repos for that situation, but i might forget, so dont blame me please.
+1. The addon does not fully comply with the AMO's TOS and is therefor simply not hostable there.
-2. The addon was on AMO for a while but it simply did not gather enough interest that i thought it reasonable to keep maintaince up.
+2. The addon was on AMO for a while but it did not gather enough interest that i thought it reasonable to keep maintaince up.